simonpedrogonzalez/scludam/docs/source/readme.rst

 Requirements
 ^^^^^^^^^^^^

 You need **Python 3.7.6+** and **R 3.6.3+** to run scludam.
 It is recommended to install scludam in a separate environment created with pyenv or conda, to avoid dependencies issues with other preinstalled packages you may have in the base environment.
-Full dependencies list:
+The following dependencies will be installed with SCLUDAM:

 * numpy>=1.21.6